6 Tips for Prioritizing Networking in Your Nonprofit

-These chats bring together a community of like-minded professionals to discussion the latest topics in their field.
-Take the time to engage in these discussions, learn something new and share your own experiences.
+These chats bring together a community of like-minded professionals to discuss the latest topics in their field.
+Take the time to engage in these discussions, learn something new, and share your own experiences.
 You never know who you may meet!

 4. CONFIDENTLY ENGAGE STRANGERS (proceed with caution!)